dewetblomerus/mediate-talk/medite-slides.md

 - Problem discovery story.
 - Demo.
-- Where I left the project.
+- Where I paused the project.

 ---